hi-covid-convo/hi-covid-convo.github.io/index.md

 ## General COVID Info Page
-The General knowledge page provides the user any general knowledge information about COVID-19.
+The General knowledge page provides the user some general knowledge information about COVID-19.
 This includes topics like symptoms of the virus, how it is spread, and prevention and protection.
 This information was gathered from the [Centers for Disease Control and Prevention (CDC)](https://www.cdc.gov/coronavirus/2019-ncov/index.html).
-The General knowledge page is currently still in progress as well.
+The General knowledge page is currently still in progress, and we are looking forward to adding more information on this page for the user to view.

 <img src = "./images/milestone1/gen.png">
 You can view our General Knowledge page [here](https://cece-convo.xyz/#/general).

 ## Admin Log-in
-Since the purpose of the chatbot is to provide users an easier and more efficient way to find the information that they are looking for, we decided to only include an admin login for our website.
-Users with the admin role will have access to the statistics of the application and the chatbot, as well as user feedback.
+Since the purpose of the chatbot is to provide users an easier and more efficient way to find the information that they are looking for, we decided to only include an "admin" login for our website.
+Users that create an account in our application will have access to the analytical data of the user feedback regarding our chat-bot and application.

 <img src = "./images/milestone1/admin_log.png">
 You can view our Admin login page [here](https://cece-convo.xyz/#/signin).

 ## Admin Home Page
-Once logged in, the admin user will now have a new item in the navigation bar called "statistics".
-This item will link the user to a statistics page, where all the stats of the site will be displayed.
+Once logged in, the admin user will now have a new menu item in the navigation bar called "analytics".
+This menu item will link the user to an analytics page, where all the user feedback data of the site will be displayed.

 <img src = "./images/milestone1/admin_home.png">
 You can view our Admin Home page [here](https://cece-convo.xyz/#/).
-Please note that in order to view this page you must be logged in as an admin user.
-You can use the defauls credentials from our previous exercises to log in and view this page.
+Please note that in order to view this page you must have an account created on our application and you must be logged into that account.

-## Statistics Page
+## Analytics Page
-The admin user is then brought to the statistics page after clicking on the navigation bar link.
-This page will display statistics such as user feedback on how they liked the chatbot.
-We plan on having our application display this information by having the use fill out a form after they have finished using the chatbot, and using a table to display the amount of ratings each specific question has.
+The admin user is then brought to the analytics page after clicking on the navigation bar link.
+This page will display analytical data regarding user feedback on how much they liked the chat-bot.
+We implement this data by having our application display this information after the user fills out a form when they have finished using the chat-bot, and using a table and a pie chart to display the ratings of the chatbot, as well as any individual feedback from users.

 <img src = "./images/milestone1/stats.png">
 You can view our Statistics page [here](https://cece-convo.xyz/#/statistics).
 Please note that in order to view this page you must be logged in as an admin user.